-Proper lawn maintenance year round is the best for preventing large hop clover.
+Proper lawn maintenance year-round is the best for preventing large hop clover.
 A dense turf will starve out large hop clover and prevent it from taking over your lawn.
 But even so, a few may pop up.
-In this case a selective post-emergent herbicide will kill large hop clover.
-It can be pulled, but we recommend pulling before it flowers as you run the risk of spreading seeds to other parts of your lawn.
+In this case, a selective post-emergent herbicide will kill large hop clover.
+It can be pulled, but we recommend pulling it before it flowers as you run the risk of spreading seeds to other parts of your lawn.

 Appearance: Large hop clover can be identified by its hairy-branched stems that can be green or a little reddish in color.
 Leaves are hairless and alternate along the stem.
 The blooms are bright yellow flowers that grow in loose clusters on long stalks.